group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 ### Data architecture and computational optimization

-WorMe is a software designed for users.
+WorMe is a user-based designed software.
 Therefore, there must not be many delays during its use, to improve user experience.

 Image processing and image data analysis have a considerable computational time.
 For example, when analysing or operating on the matrix of a whole image such as opening the image with the function `imread()` or binarizing the whole image by `imbinarize()`, the computer will need time to develop this task.
 The time consumption is also considerable when saving or opening data.